Chapter 5 / 40

 The rule has three corollaries a future engineer should internalize.
 First, if you need a new column, you ask Florian; you do not reverse-engineer the Pervasive schema.
 Second, if you think you need real-time data, think again about whether nightly is actually sufficient — it almost always is.
 Third, if you absolutely need to read live data, you write the access code on the Framework box and gate it behind Tailscale admin-only paths; it never touches the MCP bearer-token surface.

-The escalation path is documented in case Florian ever stonewalls: Christian Semat is the original Sodiwin author (SIREN 479715989, still active at CSB Formation in Castelnaudary), Abiolab in Toulouse is a confirmed Sodiwin customer, and a last-resort Pervasive native extract via butil -startbu is in the runbooks.
+An escalation path exists in the internal runbooks in case the Florian channel ever breaks — a last-resort Pervasive native extract path plus a few supporting contacts.
 None should be needed.
 The black-box rule, correctly applied, keeps Sodimo out of the position where they would be.